narang99/shenzi/python/shenzi/README.md

 # Supported Platforms

 Currently only Mac and Linux are supported.
-The project is very new right now, I've tested it on Ubuntu 20.04 and MacOS Sequoia.
+The project is very new right now, I've tested it on Ubuntu 20.04 and MacOS Sequoia with Python 3.9